Acknowledgement of country

 Resource: Acknowledgement of Land in the Uniting Church in Australia

-Various options…(these specifically mention the Kaurna people on whose land Pilgrim UC Adelaide is located but they can easily be adapted to other peoples and places)
+Various options…(some specifically mention the Kaurna people (Adelaide plains) but they can easily be adapted to other peoples and places)

 We gather on the land of the __________________ people.